 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.

-Reporting of suspected adverse reactions
+Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system.